How To Make Pâte Sablée for Tarts and Pastries

 When ready to roll, remove the dough from fridge and let soften on the counter.
 Now the butter in the dough has chilled and firmed up enough to hold together when you roll it, but it's probably actually a bit too firm.
 Let it warm up on the counter just enough so it's still cool to the touch, but starting to feel pliable.

 Roll the dough out to an 11-inch circle between two sheets of wax paper.
 To prevent sticking or adding more flour, roll the dough between two pieces of wax paper.
 Be sure not to press too hard at the edges or thin them out; rotate the dough to keep its round shape.

 Transfer the dough to the tart pan: Peel away the top layer of wax paper, and invert the crust into the tart pan.
-Peel away the top layer and fit the tart into the pan.
+Peel away the top layer and fit the tart into a 9-inch round tart pan.
 Gently lift the edges and then press the dough down into the shape of the pan.
 Continue around until the dough is snug in the bottom and sides of the pan.
 Trim the edges by simply running a paring knife around the top edge of the pan.
 Save any scraps to repair cracks that may occur during baking.

 Wrap the pan loosely in plastic and chill 30 minutes.

 Preheat the oven to 375°F.

 Blind-bake the tart, about 30 minutes: Line the chilled dough with parchment paper or foil.
 Fill the inside with pie weights or beans and bake until the edges just begin to brown.
 Remove the pie weights.

 Fully bake the tart, if needed: To fully bake, continue baking the tart crust without the pie weights for 5 to 10 more minutes, until the center of the crust is golden.